 A bit personal

 Loretta and her husband enjoy gardening, reading and most of all grandparenting.
 They also enjoy watching Cleveland Indians baseball games and Ohio State Football games.
-Loretta does volunteer work at her community Hunger Center and serves as a Trustee on the Fairview Park Education Foundation.
+Loretta does volunteer work at her community Hunger Center.